-Lift off the pan supports and remove the burner cap.
-Remove the screw holding the electrode.
-Pull the electrode vertically up sufficiently to grip the lead between thumb and forefinger.
+Lift off the pan supports and remove the burner head.
+Undo the large brass nut and remove the brass ring, if fitted.
+Gently lift the burner base.
+Grip the lead, connecting the electrode, between thumb and forefinger.
 Pull off the electrode but keep hold of the lead.

-Fit the new electrode to the lead and fix the electrode to the burner.
-Replace the burner cap.
+Fit the new burner base and electrode to the lead and fix the electrode to the burner.
+Replace the brass nut the burner cap.